Beyond Prague / The traveler’s guide to culinary Brno

 Atelier operates on a philosophy of constant evolution.
 Their highly curated menu changes frequently depending on what is fresh, seasonal, and inspiring to the chefs that day.
 The presentation is distinctly artistic, with each plate looking like a miniature canvas of contemporary Czech cuisine.
 During the warmer months, their private outdoor seating area in the atrium is one of the most serene spots in the city to enjoy a long, unhurried lunch.
 Their relationships with intrepid, independent Moravian winemakers mean you can sample incredibly unique, low-intervention wines that perfectly complement the bold, clean flavors of the food.

-Authentic & Traditional Flavors
+Authentic & traditional flavours

 No trip to the Czech Republic is complete without indulging in the country’s legendary pub culture.
 However, finding an authentic experience requires stepping away from the main tourist arteries.